RahmanBhuiyan/2022-kaggle-data-science-and-machine-learning-survey-report/README.md

 - Challenges and trends in the field, including ethics and fairness considerations.

 The full report provides a detailed analysis and interpretation of these findings.

+## Kaggle Notebook
+To access the Kaggle notebook containing the analysis and code used to generate the survey report, please follow this [Kaggle Notebook Link](https://www.kaggle.com/code/rahmanbhuiyan/2022-kaggle-ds-ml-survey).

 ## Usage
 The 2022 Kaggle Data Science and Machine Learning Survey Report can be used for various purposes, including: